 There’s no belt, strap, or buckle that can change your body type.
 Short of extreme surgical interventions, you have to work with what you’ve got in the gym.
 Nevertheless, the right gym equipment can be a useful tactile aid during your workouts and make things run a bit smoother overall.

 Olympic lifting shoes are valuable for any athlete, tall or short, thick or thin.
 They’re especially useful if you have inhibition in your ankles.
 For taller, longer-legged lifters, a heeled shoe can adjust your mechanics significantly and take squatting from perilous to painless in no time.

 Belts are suitable for anyone who works with heavy weights.
-They provide a surface for your core to contract against, increasing intra-abdominal pressure and helping to support your spine under load.
+They provide a surface for your core to contract against, increase intra-abdominal pressure, and help to support your spine under load.

-Small hands can make it difficult to hang on to a barbell for long sets or if you’re using an ultra-wide grip for a snatch or upright row.
+Small hands can make it difficult to hang on to a barbell for long sets or if you use an ultra-wide grip for a snatch or upright row.
 In this case, there’s no shame in strapping up so you can perform the exercise properly and get the most value out of it.

 The Big Picture

 There’s no reason to see your body type as an ailment.
 The beauty of physical training is that there are enough tools and techniques at your disposal to turn anything to your advantage, including how long or short your legs are.
 By picking the right exercises and performing them in a way that aligns with your build, you’ll have no trouble getting after your goals.